jayant07-yb/yugabyte-db/docs/content/preview/integrations/camunda.md

  username: yugabyte
  password: yugabyte
 ```
-Download the YugabyteDB JDBC driver jar and place it in `camunda-bpm-run-7.17.0/configuration/userlib` directory.
+- Download the YugabyteDB JDBC driver [jar](https://repo1.maven.org/maven2/com/yugabyte/jdbc-yugabytedb/42.3.5-yb-1/jdbc-yugabytedb-42.3.5-yb-1.jar) and place it in `camunda-bpm-run-7.17.0/configuration/userlib` directory.
-You can get the jar [file](https://repo1.maven.org/maven2/com/yugabyte/jdbc-yugabytedb/42.3.5-yb-1/jdbc-yugabytedb-42.3.5-yb-1.jar).

 You can read more about YugabyteDB JDBC driver [here](https://docs.yugabyte.com/preview/integrations/jdbc-driver/).

-Run the Camunda Platform server using `./start.sh` for Linux/MacOS systems or `./start.bat` for Windows System.
+- Run the Camunda Platform server using `./start.sh` for Linux/MacOS systems or `./start.bat` for Windows System.

 ## Verify the integration
 Once server is started you will be able to see a few tables getting created in the database.

+To do so
-To do so, login to the database using ysqlsh
+- Login to the database using `./bin/ysqsh`
-`./bin/ysqsh`
-Use `\d` to see the list of tables.
+- Use `\d` to see the list of tables.
-A list of tables with the prefix `ACT_` will appear.
+- Verify that a list of tables with the prefix `ACT_` are created.
   More details regarding the tables created are mentioned [here](https://docs.camunda.org/manual/7.16/user-guide/process-engine/database/database-schema/).

 ## Hello World Application using Camunda
 We are going to use Camunda Modeler to design and deploy a simple BPMN for charging the cards.

 This example is taken from the [quick-start example](https://docs.camunda.org/get-started/quick-start/) in Camunda Docs.

-We are going to need 3 events:
+We are going to need three events:
 - Start Event
 - Service Event
 - End Event